 Short battery life: The device I tested only lasted 24 hours before it needed to be recharged.
-Compared to other mobile systems like the Active Guardian, this is on the shorter side.
+Compared to other mobile systems like the Mini Guardian or MGMini Lite, this is on the shorter side.

 $24.99/mo + one time $37.49 activation fee Preferred Plan

 $34.99/mo + one time $37.49 activation fee Premium Plan